sissaschool/xmlschema/doc/features.rst

 Processing limits
 =================

-From release v1.0.16 a module has been added in order to group constants that define processing limits, generally to protect against attacks prepared to exhaust system resources.
+Since release v1.0.16 a module has been added in order to group constants that define processing limits, generally to protect against attacks prepared to exhaust system resources.
 These limits usually don't need to be changed, but this possibility has been left at the module level for situations where a different setting is needed.